 For both company directors and finance lenders alike, the Finance Act 2020 has caused a variety of changes.
 The Act introduced several alterations, such as the 2% digital service tax.
 However, the biggest change was the move by the government to regain HMRC preferential creditor status.

 That one change is proving to be very disruptive and having the government as a preferential creditor is going to have both long- and short-term consequences for a wide range of business models.
-When the Finance Act comes into effect on December 1st, it will mean that when a business goes into insolvency, then HMRC will be ranked as the secondary preferential creditor, and that’s not good news for lenders or business owners.
+Now that the Finance Act has come into effect, it will mean that when a business goes into insolvency, then HMRC will be ranked as the secondary preferential creditor, and that’s not good news for lenders or business owners.

 The meaning of HMRC preferential creditor status